 Essential oils can trigger respiratory distress in people with a hypersensitive bronchial system, especially when the bronchial tubes constrict too much.
 The inhalation of water or distilled water should be viewed critically.

 Or simply inhale with chamomile over a cooking pot?
 Chamomile is found in almost every household as teabags, as chamomile concentrate or even in the form of dried flowers.
 Chamomile is known to have anti-inflammatory and disinfectant properties.
 The tried-and-tested home remedy is often recommended for rhinitis, colds, sinusitis or even headaches and is inhaled over a cooking pot or with your head over a hot bowl of hot water.
 However, there is the risk of scalding yourself if using a cooking pot.
 It can irritate the eyes, especially those of children.
 Apart from this, the supposedly soothing steam does not reach the sinuses.
-You should also never put chamomile into an inhalation device.
+You should also never put a water compounding made from chamomile into an inhalation device.

 Any questions?
 You can reach our service center at this number: